rayhankinan/concurrency-control-protocol/README.md

 ### OCC
 1. Navigate to the directory of the project
-2. Open the `main.py` and edit your own transaction and schedule by using `Query` for defining operation
+2. Open the `main.py` and edit your own transaction and schedule by using `Query` for defining operation class
 3. To run Optimistic Concurrency Control Algorithm, please use `SerialOptimisticTransaction` for transaction class and `SerialOptimisticControl` for concurrency control class
 4. Run the following command
    ```